-Medical Negligence with Fatal Outcome
+Criminal Defence for Medical Negligence with Fatal Outcome

-Defense of healthcare professional and private prosecution of family in medical negligence with fatal outcome (Art.
+Defence of healthcare professional and private prosecution of family in medical negligence with fatal outcome (Art.
 142 CP).

 Applicable Criminal Types

 The criminal channel for death by healthcare error is homicide by negligence, with two levels of seriousness.
 Homicide by serious negligence (Art.
 142.1 CP) is punished with imprisonment of 1 to 4 years and special disqualification from practising the profession for 3 to 6 years.
 Homicide by less serious negligence (Art.
 142 bis CP) is sanctioned with a fine and disqualification, and is only prosecutable through the victim's complaint.
 The difference between the two is not a nuance: it determines whether or not there is a prison sentence and whether the procedure can even begin ex officio.
-This is why the first task, both in defense and in prosecution, is to situate the fact at the correct level of negligence.
+This is why the first task, both in defence and in prosecution, is to situate the fact at the correct level of negligence.

 Serious vs. Less Serious Negligence